Active Force Support

 Annual Reunion and Membership Meeting

-For many AFPAAA members, the highlight of the year is the Association's annual membership meeting.
+For many AFPAA members, the highlight of the year is the Association's annual membership meeting.

 Held at a different location each year, this three day event is a great opportunity to renew friendships and make new ones.
 At least one day is dedicated to briefings and tours of active duty installations, major contractor facilities, and museums.
-These "reblueing sessions" help AFPAAA members keep up with the changing capabilities and evolving missions of today's Air Force.
+For AFPAA members who have retired or separated from active service, these "reblueing sessions" help them keep up with the changing capabilities and evolving missions of today's Air Force.

 Transition Support